jmew/selenium-bootcamp/README.md

 [Selenium locating elements tutorial] (http://selenium-python.readthedocs.org/locating-elements.html)

 ##### Objective:
-Finding the search box
+Learn about the different ways to locate elements on a web page

 #####Description:
 Read the link above.
+It does a good job explaining all the different locator methods and how to use them.

 To find attributes to find your element by, you can right click that element on the page, and click "inspect element".
 It should open up a new screen that displays all the information about that element, such as ID, Class Name, Tag Name, and other useful attributes.